11 Cans Of Fruit I Recommend

 How can I use Dole® Mandarin Oranges?

 Oh my gosh, I buy at least two to three cases of these per year because we love them so much.
-I love to eat them right out of the can or served cold in a bowl.
-They are perfect to add to fruit salads or when you make some jello for the family.
+I love to eat them right out of the can or to serve them cold in a bowl.
+They’re perfect to add to fruit salads or to jello for the family.

 6. Del Monte® Sliced Pears (no sugar added**Sucralose added)